yuvalmGS/gigaspaces-wiki-jekyll/xap97net/product-architecture.markdown

 ## Java - Spring Container

-The Spring framework container integration is built-in to XAP, and provides the ability to take advantage of [Spring framework|http://www.springframework.org/about] components, programming model and capabilities.
+The Spring framework container integration is built-in to XAP, and provides the ability to take advantage of depanlinkSpring frameworktengahlinkhttp://www.springframework.org/aboutbelakanglink components, programming model and capabilities.

 The Spring framework provides very elegant abstractions, which makes it very easy to build layered and decoupled applications.